TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 17/2 Samuel 17.6.md

 ---

-And when Hushai was come to Absalom, Absalom spake unto him, saying, Ahithophel hath spoken after this manner: shall we do [after] his saying? if not, speak thou.
+When Hushai was come to Absalom, Absalom spoke to him, saying, "Ahithophel has spoken like this.
+Shall we do what he says?
+If not, speak up."